It’s Never Too Late: Get Bedtime Back on Track for Your Child with Special Needs

 For most of us, bedtime with babies and toddlers can be trying.
 Between eating, school work, bedtime routines, and general hustling around, things can get derailed quickly.
 As much as we may have prepared and tried to organize our children’s schedules, sometimes we find ourselves without a calm and early enough bedtime routine.
 Fear not!
 If you’re one of the many parents with a child with special needs who feels as though you can’t get bedtime back on track, this post is for you.
+Learn about:

 Build in Time

 It’s easier said than done to have a relaxing bedtime routine.
 Your evening list includes cooking dinner, preparing lunches, getting through frustrating homework, sibling conflicts, and brushing teeth battles — just to mention a few.

 Review your current schedule and see if you can backtrack your afternoon and evening time to make room for an extra fifteen minutes before your child needs to be in bed, with lights out.
 Perhaps there are some things on your to-do list that you could do after your child is asleep to provide that extra 15-20 minutes of “unwind time” before turning off the lights.
 This can make a huge difference for your child with special needs in their state of regulation and emotion while going to bed.
 Feeling rushed and stressed right before bed makes it more difficult to fall asleep — for our children and for us too!

 Backtrack from the ideal time you wish to turn off your child’s lights.
 If that time is 8 pm for your child, and you usually give them 10 minutes of quiet play or reading time before they turn off the lights, then you need to block off 7:30-7:45 in your daily schedule as “unwind time”.

 Read: Sample Schedules: Sleep and Naps From 6 Months to Preschool

 Guided Imagery + Mindfulness Helps Children with Special Needs